spraakbanken/swell-project/Normalization_guidelines.md

 1. Keep the meaning.
 This is the most important criterion!

-   In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo"
+   In item (1) above (different target hypotheses), changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo" because it replaces one word with another word with a different meaning

 2. Change as few words as possible